Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/patient-management/index.md

 <figcaption style="text-align:center">Assign Device: steps 5 and 6 </figcaption>
 </figure>

+**Note: to ensure all data are transmitted correctly, insert all the devices that are assigned to a patient**

-<br><To modify a device, click on EDIT to open the Modify Device form.
+To modify a device, click on EDIT to open the Modify Device form.
 Click on MODIFY DEVICE to save the changes, otherwise click on CANCEL to discard the modifications.

 <br><figure id="Pic 17a" >
 <img src="Patient management images/Pic 17a.png" alt="Patient" width="800px" style="align:center">